stanford-rc/globus.stanford.edu/server/install.md

 Globus identity, and directly own Globus Connect Server endpoints.

 {% include info-box.html
-   header="Globus ID for Humans"
-   content="A Globus ID may also be created by a human for themselves, if the human does not have any recognized instutitional login, and also does not have a Google account."
+   header="Last-Resort Globus ID for Humans" content="A Globus ID may also be created by a human for themselves—instead of for an entity—if the human does not have any recognized instutitional login (and also does not have a Google account)."
 %}

 To continue, you will need to register a new Globus ID, and get it linked to